LonamiWebs/Telethon/readthedocs/extra/examples/bots.rst

             data=msg.reply_markup.rows[wanted_row].buttons[wanted_button].data
         ))

-It’s a bit verbose, but it has all the information you would need to show it visually (button rows, and buttons within each row, each with its own data).
+It's a bit verbose, but it has all the information you would need to show it visually (button rows, and buttons within each row, each with its own data).